TheresaLui/SelfHelpContent_v2/articles/microsoft.intune/intuneservice-ebooks-selfhelp-inhouse.md

 	cloudEnvironments="public"
 />

-# I would like to deploy in house ebooks to iOS devices
+# I want to distribute my organization's in-house ebooks to iOS devices.

 ## **Recommended steps**

-Intune today does not support deploying in house ebooks
+At this time, Intune does not support the distribution of in-house ebooks.